AidenLee0408/AidenLee0408/README.md

 <br>

 <h3 align="center">HELLO WORLD! 🤗</h3><br>
-<h4 align="center"> Hi!
-I'm Aiden Lee.
-My major is computer science.<br> I will cover topics related to DID & DApps development. </h4>
+<h4 align="center"> I'm a software developer.
+Using software technology to solve the problems we have in the world and present a better vision. </h4>
 <br>

 <div align="center">